blocknative/web3-onboard/docs/src/routes/docs/[...4]wallets/[...11]injected/+page.md

 })
 ```

-This can be set to an array top specify which unavailable injected wallets to show or set to true to display all unavailable injected wallets regardless of whether it has been detected in the window, happy days.
+This can be set to an array to specify which unavailable injected wallets to show, or set to true to display all unavailable injected wallets regardless of whether it has been detected in the window.
 Then the issue of the order of wallets displayed becomes apparent when you have 21 injected wallets at the top of the wallets list.
 To solve this, all injected wallets are sorted **alphabetically** by default and there is an additional `sort` parameter which receives the final list of wallets and then returns the list to be rendered.
-This allows for example setting MetaMask and Coinbase first and then just the rest alphabetically:
+This allows, for example, setting MetaMask and Coinbase first and then the rest are sorted alphabetically:

 ```javascript
 const injected = injectedModule({